ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 great to have automatic updates, and maybe even signed builds.

 Remember, Signal Desktop is beta, and completely untested with NW.js.
-If you want to help file bugs but only after checking that those affect the Chrome App too.
+If you want to help file bugs, but only after checking that those affect the Chrome App too.
 If you want to fix a bug only occurring with NW.js it's probably best to file a pull request.